hsp-iit/GRASPA-benchmark/data/README.md

 TODO

-In this case, only one set of poses changes (use [this xml file](https://github.com/robotology/GRASPA-benchmark/blob/master/data/scenes/camera_calibration/camera_calibration_poses_l.xml) instead of [this one](https://github.com/robotology/GRASPA-benchmark/blob/master/data/scenes/camera_calibration/camera_calibration_poses.xml)).
+In this case, use [this xml file](https://github.com/robotology/GRASPA-benchmark/blob/master/data/scenes/camera_calibration/camera_calibration_poses_l.xml) instead of [this one](https://github.com/robotology/GRASPA-benchmark/blob/master/data/scenes/camera_calibration/camera_calibration_poses.xml).

 ### Grasping scenarios
-GRASPA 1.0 comes with  3 increasingly challenging layouts, in terms of number of involved objects, their pose within the test area and their graspability.
+GRASPA 1.0 comes with  [3 increasingly challenging layouts](https://github.com/robotology/GRASPA-benchmark/tree/master/data/scenes/grasping/3D_scenes), in terms of number of involved objects, their pose within the test area and their graspability.
-In order for layouts to be reproducible in practice, we provide printable layouts of dimensions 594x420 mm  (A2 format) that include markers and object footprints:
+In order for layouts to be reproducible in practice, we provide [printable layouts](https://github.com/robotology/GRASPA-benchmark/tree/master/data/scenes/grasping/printable_layouts) of dimensions 594x420 mm  (A2 format) that include markers and object footprints:

 #### Layout 0
 <p align="center">